gregpennisi/heart-disease-mlp/README.md

 certain heart-related medical readings.
 This was built as a term project for Professor
-White's Neural Networks and Machine Learning course during the Fall 2018 semester at The College of William & Mary.
+White's Neural Networks and Machine Learning course during the Fall 2018 semester at William & Mary.